muses-code-js/js-xmas-edition/instructions/level2.md

   `localstorage.length`.
   The loop must do few things:
    - create an element `li`.
-   - get the data from localstorage for that `userKey` and append it to `li`. e.g: `li.appendChild(document.createTextNode(data.giftDescription));`
+   - get the data from local storage for that `userKey` and append it to `li`. e.g: `li.appendChild(document.createTextNode(data.giftDescription));`
    - this `li` element must be appended to the `ul` element e.g: `ul.appendChild(li);`